joust/new-normal/README.md

 </p>
 <ul>
 <li>Extend the argument/claim cards with sources for anyone to check</li>
+<li>Visualize the counter arguments of an argument/claim cards</li>
-<li>Extend the Number of available Localizations by translating the common core and gather the arguments only used locally</li>
+<li>Extend the number of available Localizations by translating the common core and gather the local arguments used</li>
 </ul>
 <h1>Support</h1>
 <p>